 A quick word on Exchange 2007

 It’s time to update.
-Exchange 2007 will go end of life on April 11th 2017.
+Exchange 2007 will go end of life on April 11th, 2017.
 At the time of writing that is 20 days.
 On April 12th you will receive no more patches and no more telephone support.
-In fact Update Rollup 23 will be the final patch for Exchange 2007.
+In fact, Update Rollup 23 will be the final patch for Exchange 2007.
 No more daylight savings updates will be provided from here on out.

 If the lack of security updates from Microsoft isn’t convincing enough, check this article for a list of cool things Exchange 2013 can do.
 (P.S.
-Like the fact Exchange 2013 uses less IOPS per mailbox than 2007…say what?)
+Like the fact Exchange 2013 uses fewer IOPS per mailbox than 2007…say what?)

 So what’s new in these Cumulative Updates?

 In the last quarterly update Exchange 2013 and 2016 added support .NET 4.6.2.
 With the March updates .NET 4.6.2 is now a mandatory prerequisite.
 If you are currently on a much older CU for either Exchange 2013 or Exchange 2016 (before .NET 4.6.2 was supported) you should upgrade to the previous CU first, then install .NET 4.6.2, and then upgrade to the latest CUs.
 There were some issues with the older CUs and .NET 4.6 which included the accidental quarantine of a mailbox or dismounting of databases.
 If in doubt on which .NET release works with which CU check the Exchange 2016 system requirements article.

 These updates also contain bug fixes, feature tweaks and, daylight savings changes.
 Check the appropriate KB article above for a list of issues each update remediates.

 Any insights into future updates?

 The Exchange Team identified a couple of late reported issues that did not make it into the CU5 release cycle.
 These issues will be resolved in CU6 which will release in June.